precice/openfoam-adapter/docs/config.md

 to reduce the dependencies.
 You may also find the [tutorials #69](https://github.com/precice/tutorials/pull/69) to be a useful reference (file changes).

-## Upcoming changed to the configuration format
+## Upcoming changes to the configuration format

-We are currently working in porting the adapter configuration file to the new [adapter configuration schema](https://github.com/precice/preeco-orga/tree/main/adapter-config-schema).
+We are currently working on porting the adapter configuration file to the new [adapter configuration schema](https://github.com/precice/preeco-orga/tree/main/adapter-config-schema).
 Since v1.4.0, `readData` and `writeData` support parsing both the new format.
 Additional options (`solver_name`, `operation` and `flip-normal`) can be specified in the dictionaries .
 For example, the data `name` as known by preCICE can be different than the `solver_name` known by OpenFOAM.
 However, the new options are not yet functionally supported by the current modules FF, CHT and FSI.
 The legacy word list format is still supported, and both formats can even be mixed:

 ```cpp
 readData